GSA-TTS/FAC/terraform/sandbox/README.md

 terraform plan \
   --backend-config=../shared/config/sandbox.tfvars
 ```
+Alternatively, you can run `./prepare-proxy` in each folder.

 ### First Deployment
 Navigate to `terraform/sandbox` and run the `./init.sh` script.
 This assumes you have a `sandbox.tfvars` in `terraform/shared/config/`.
 Below is an example of values that will need to have values inside the file: